giuper/teaching/BlockChain21/Code/06-Assets/README.md

 4. Run [destroyAsset.py](./destroyAsset.py) to destroy an asset.
     Note that it is required that all assets are owned by the manager.

-5. [listCreatedAsset.py](./listCreatedAsset.py) can be used to list all assets created by an asset. i It takes two command line arguments: the directory of the node and the filename containing the address of the creator for which we want to list the created assets.
+5. [listCreatedAsset.py](./listCreatedAsset.py) can be used to list all assets created by an asset.
+    It takes two command line arguments:
+    the directory of the node and
+    the filename containing the address of the creator for which we want to list the created assets.